openframeworks/ofBook/chapters/math/chapter.md

 **Think:**

-1. Why can we use `lerp` outside the range of 0 and 1?
+1. Can we use `lerp` outside the range of 0 and 1?
+Why?
 2. What would it take to write a function that converts inches into centimetres?

 #### Affine Mapping: The `ofMap`